 memory, but they have other symptoms which are different according

 - changes in mood, judgement or

-dementia become increasingly dependent on others to help them as
+will become more dependent on others to help them as the

 How common is dementia?